T-Goon/3516-Computer-Networks/HW1/README.md

 To run the client:
 `./http_client [-p] <server URL/ip> <port number>`

+Options:
+- -p - Makes the client print out the RTT (Round trip time) of connecting the specified server.

 ## Server:
 A C program that hosts a simple website and appropriately handles a variety of HTTP requests and responses.